Letters of Recommendation

 Ask your faculty way ahead of time, preferably September if you're applying in the winter—but at least a month before the deadline.
 Your faculty member should NOT find out they have been asked because they received an automatically generated on-line form from the school of your choice.

 What if I ask and they say no?

 If you ask a faculty member for a recommendation and that person feels he or she cannot provide one, do not try to press or insist.
 Faculty members typically only recommend students they can recommend whole-heartedly, and whom they know well enough to write a detailed recommendation in the genre in which you are applying.
 There are many reasons why writing a good recommendation letter may not be possible, and in this area, the faculty member’s yes or no response should prevail.

 Include a resume and your best draft of your Application Statement.
-Be sure you have read the Sept/Oct 2010 issue of Poets & Writers: "The Dos and Don'ts of MFA Personal Statements."
+(This statement can have a variety of names; "Personal Statement" is another common name.)
+Remember as you are writing that these statements are not intended as full biographies.
+They are short writing samples in which you are demonstrating your qualifications for acceptance.
 If you are applying for more than one type of degree, you will most likely need to write several versions of your Personal Statement.
 If you are interested in applying for a Teaching Assistantship, be sure your faculty recommender is aware of this, and check to see if your application has an earlier due date.